 ERDCommander 2005/2007/MSDart 5.0 ISO crashes - rename the file extension to .isomemwinv or .isomemF01 or use the ERD5_DPMS.mnu if booting from a SATA/RAID system.

 Hirens 15.1 ISO - XP does not show all Desktop icons and Program Launcher is empty - rename the .iso file to .isomem or .isowinvH or .isoHW

 Hirens Linux menu entries do not fully load linux - Ensure all files are contiguous (RMPrepUSB - Ctrl+F2).

-Kaspersky ISO boots but I cannot get past accepting the licence page - try typing ALT+TAB and then press A - or press 1 (don't use the number pad as it may not work).
+Kaspersky ISO boots but I cannot get past accepting the licence page - try typing ALT+TAB and then press A - or press 1 (the number pad may not work).

 Kaspersky 10.0 ISO runs and downloads the updates, but the next time I use it on another system, I have to download the updates all over again - Create an empty folder on the root of the Easy2Boot USB drive called \Kaspersky Rescue Disk 10.0 - before you next boot to KAV-rescue on a system, ensure that the Kaspersky Rescue Disk 10.0 folder on that system's internal hard disk is NOT present (otherwise updates will go onto the internal hard disk).